 Wave study for breakwater alternatives

 The fishing port of Marsaxlokk regularly experiences wave conditions that are not comfortable for moored vessels.
-To improve the wave conditions in the northeast part of Marsaxlokk Bay and at the fishing port a new to build breakwater at Qretjen Point is being considered.
-Besides the Qretjen breakwater also some other alternatives are investigated.
+To improve the wave conditions in the northeast part of Marsaxlokk Bay and at the fishing port a new to build breakwater at Qrejten Point is being considered.
+Besides the Qrejten breakwater also some other alternatives are investigated.